DavidLGoldberg/jumpy2/README.md

   ],
 ```

+I currently use <key>backspace</key> as my back navigation key (built into VS Code).
-If you want to use backspace for reset.
-This currently removes backspace from working in vim in normal mode
+This overrides the normal boring backspace functionality from vim in normal mode.

-in key settings (TODO tell how to get here):
+**in key settings (TODO tell how to get here):**

 ```
-    // Remove vim's
-    {
-        "key": "backspace",
-        "command": "-extension.vim_backspace",
-        "when": "editorTextFocus && vim.active && !inDebugRepl"
-    },
-    {
-        "key": "shift+backspace",
-        "command": "-extension.vim_shift+backspace",
-        "when": "editorTextFocus && vim.active && vim.use<shift+BS> && !inDebugRepl && vim.mode == 'SearchInProgressMode'"
-    },

-    // Set Jumpy's
+    // Set Jumpy's `reset` command to backspace
     {
         "key": "backspace",
         "command": "jumpy2.reset",